kojamori/ModTemplate/README.md

 The default value is `False`, so you will have to manually copy the mod DLL into the SFS mods folder after building.

-You can set `autoCopyMod` to `true` when creating the project with the template, and it will automatically set this value to `True` in the generated `.csproj`.
+You can set "Automatic Mod Copying" (`autoCopyMod`) to `true` when creating the project with the template, and it will automatically set this value to `True` in the generated `.csproj`.

 ## Implicit References